waimea-igdaikee/300dtd-cadet-planner-website/README.md

 ## Project Description

 At Navy Cadets, we have parade roles that need to be fulfilled by different people each week.
-This database-driven web application enables that with the following features:
+This database-driven web application with the following features:

 - Individual user account login, with different permissions depending on rank
 - Feature 2 here